GorkemP/labeled-images-for-ulcerative-colitis/README.md

 ![Alt text](./images/sample_images.png)

-In this repository you will find scripts to process and train LIMUC dataset.
+In this repository, you will find scripts to process and train the LIMUC dataset.

 ## How to use this repository?